ccbogel/QualCoder/CONTRIBUTING.md

 ##  Create a new branch

-- Always create a new branch and name it accordingly so as to identify the issue you are addressing.
+- Always create a new branch and name it accordingly to identify the issue you are addressing.

 ```bash
 # It will create a new branch with name branch_name and switch to that branch